tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 The trailer rocked from a violent shockwave.
 I pitched face-first onto the floor, drenched in brown water.
 I felt the bridge of my nose, checking to see if it was broken.
 It wasn’t.

 *Lucky.
-If you call being coated in crap, lucky.*
+If you call being coated in shit, lucky.*

 I stumbled out of the bathroom, groaning.
 Knox barked by the door.
 I flung wet arms, “WHAT WAS THAT?!”